 Paid maternity leave works no differently under Obamacare than it did before passage of the new law.
 The regulation is silent regarding income replacement during the time mom is unable to work because of complications, or while she recuperates from childbirth.

 Supplemental maternity insurance provides a private solution to the paid maternity leave problem in the USA.
 You must purchase these policies prior to conception.
-Only programs offered through employers groups as a voluntary benefit pay for normal childbirth.
+Only programs offered through employers groups as voluntary benefits pay for normal childbirth.

 Affordable Care Act Pregnancy Coverage